ssinix/image-invert/README.md

 This project was developed in two phases:
 1. Initial implementation of a basic image viewer (image_viewer.py) to test image loading functionality.
-2. Extended implementation (in paste.txt) to add image inversion capabilities.
+2. Extended implementation (image_reverse.py) to add image inversion capabilities.

 ## How It Works